2018, Vol. 5 Issue 1, Part B

 How to cite this article:

-S Behera, Snigdha Bakshi, Shibam Saha, Abhrajyoti Mandal, Anandamoy Mondal and Priyanka Patra.
+S Behera, Snigdha Bakshi, Shibam Saha, Abhrajyoti Mandal, Anandamoy Mondal, Priyanka Patra.
 Spirulina powder as a source of carotenoid on pigmentation in the skin of dwarf gourami, Trichogaster lalius.
-International Journal of Fauna and Biological Studies.
-2018; 5(1): 91-95.
+Int J Fauna Biol Stud 2018;5(1):91-95.